Why has NCDA embarked on this credentialing initiative?

 Can I see what others think of being a credential holder?

 I have a different question or comment.
 Who can I ask?

 The National Career Development Association (NCDA) is the recognized leader in developing standards for the career development profession, for the provision of career counseling programs and services, and for the evaluation of career information materials.
 Members and the public-at-large have repeatedly asked for clarification among the distinctions between the variety of practitioners providing career services.
 NCDA’s Board of Directors has long reflected on the need for industry credentials for its members.
 In spring 2016, the NCDA Board formed a committee to research the viability and plan for the establishment of a credentialing entity to address the need for formal certifications for the career development field.
 The new credentialing entity is the NCDA Credentialing Commission.

 An online application process will be used for all NCDA credentials.
 All applications will be reviewed by a credentialed and trained reviewer.
 Applicants will be notified via email regarding their credential award.
-You can read all the steps for each credential by clicking on "Learn More About..." that credential.
+You can read all the steps for each credential by clicking on the credential you are interested in.

 When the applicant’s work samples and/or case studies are transferred to the “review” phase, the appointed reviewer will not have access to core identifying information on the applicant.
 This process in meant to address any potential bias on the part of a reviewer.